 This study generated positive results, targeting an initial gold production rate of 50,000 oz per annum over four years from SXG’s internal resource base, treated through a centrally located 720,000 tonne per annum gold processing facility.

-In August 2012, SXG announced a landmark agreement to acquire the Sandstone Gold Project assets from Troy Resources.
-This transaction provides a fully permitted CIL gold plant which can be relocated to Marda – an acquisition which will significantly reduce the time and cost involved in starting gold production.
+In August 2012, SXG acquired the Sandstone Gold Project assets from Troy Resources.
+This transaction provides a fully permitted CIL gold plant which can be relocated to Marda.

 In October 2014, BOK received approval to commence mining and development activities at Marda Central, the core region of the Marda development.

-BOK holds a 1,700 km2 tenement position in the Southern Cross region, and the Company’s exploration strategy is focused on delineating additional resources at nearby deposits that would augment the potential gold operation at Marda.
+BOK holds a 1,600km2 tenement position in the Southern Cross region, and the Company’s exploration strategy is focused on delineating additional resources at nearby deposits that would augment the potential gold operation at Marda.

 An independent regional exploration review confirmed that the Marda region is highly prospective for additional discoveries especially along the Evanston Shear Zone, Golden Orb-King Brown Trend and Andromeda Trend where significant mineralisation has previously been intersected.